-Sadly for us, the site was closed during our visit.
-So we grabbed a some food to go at one of the gas station deli counters (surprisingly good food by the way) and headed out again.
+Sadly for us, the Kilkenny Castle & Rock of Cashel were closed during our visit.
+So we grabbed a some food at a local gas station deli counter (surprisingly good food by the way) and headed out again.

 Driving in the Irish Countryside

 This is where we ventured off the main highway and into the famous Irish countryside.
 This was by far one of our favorite parts of the trip because it was the first time we felt like we were experiencing that quintessential Ireland drive.

 We loved seeing the rolling hills of green, endless fields, and of course…the sheep!
-However, this is also the first time we experienced the thrill (or terror) of the narrow roads.
+However, this is also the first time we experienced the thrill (or terror) of the narrow roads in Ireland.
 Not that narrow roads are bad, but they can be scary when there is an oversized tractor coming toward you and a stone wall butting up to the side of your car!
 Poor Josh has a few scares in the passenger seat.

 Another thing to know about driving in Ireland is that Ireland drives on the opposite side of the road from the States, as well as the opposite side of the car.
 While it’s really not that hard to get used to, you should take extra care — because it feels a bit strange at first!
 Turning corners is especially easy to forget (and take out a curb – ahem, Josh).

 Killarney Ireland – a Charming Yet Bustling Tourist Town!

-When we entered Kilarney, we were surprised at how many things there were to do in Killarney and by how touristy it was.
-There were endless tour buses lining the streets, and people riding in horse drawn carriages through town.
+When we entered Killarney, we were surprised at how many things there were to do in Killarney and by how touristy it was.
+There were quite a few tour buses lining the streets, and people riding in horse drawn carriages through town.
 However, I wouldn’t say it felt terribly crowded if you just went a bit away from the city center.
 But since it’s a popular place, we were happy to see so many shops and restaurants to explore.